StefaniDurovic/movieAPI-client/README.md

 ## Description

 The frontend for the MovieAPI (that can also be found in my repositories), built with React.
 Users can sign up an log in, change their user info, browse movies, get details about movies, add and remove movies to/from their list of favorites.

+A demo can be previewed on [Netlify](https://jessica-chastain-movies.netlify.app/).